ChordPro/chordpro/docs/content/Directives-env_ly.md

 ## General rules for embedding Lilypond source

-* A suitable `\version` directive will be prepended, although it is always better to include your own.
+* A default `\version` directive will be prepended, although it is always better to provide your own.
+See `"preamble"` in the Lilypond section of `"delegates"` in the config.

 * To prevent large (full-page) images, printing the Lilypond tag line is suppressed by prepending